Writing

 • delamination

 Metals give you one failure mode to chase.
-A composite laminate gives you a committee — strength, stability, and the interlaminar modes that aren't in your in-plane criterion.
+A laminate gives you several at once, and the one that loses the part is usually out of the plane your in-plane criterion can see.

 Read post